 And here are the greens and potato salad —

 Actually, all of the meats were tender, even the lean brisket.
 The brisket had been sliced thin and tossed in the Rocklands sauce, which tended to mask the beef flavor.
 The chicken was finished on the wood-fired grill, which gave it some caramelization.
 Nancy liked it.
-I need to get to the ribs at Rocklands, which I expect will be good: if you can cook good pork, you can cook good ribs.
+I need to get to the ribs at Rocklands, which I expect will be good: if you can cook good pork, good ribs are easy.

 For sides, Nancy chose to order the baked apples.
 I would never have ordered baked apples.
 One bite of them, however, reminded me again that I had won the lottery in marrying her.
 The apples were excellent, sweet and tossed with cinnamon and, I’m thinking, some sugar and butter.
-Really, really good.
+You might think of it as a dessert, but were I come from, banana puddings listed as a vegetable.

 A word on the sauces.
 The Sweet and Smoky sauce, which is what you see on the meat (above), is more smoky than sweet, which is a plus, but, as I said, it does tend to dominate — to overwhelm the flavor of the meat.
 I tried the Spicy Mustard sauce, too, and it isn’t all that spicy.
-I think that both sauces will appeal to people who like sweet or mustardy sauces.
+I think that both sauces will appeal to people who like sweet or mustardy sauces, but please ask them to use it sparingly.
 Neither is the vinegar and pepper sauce that I prefer. as regular readers know.
 On my next trip I will ask them to hold the sauce.
 Rocklands has an array of condiments for those of us who like to mix our own sauce in a pinch.

 You could even mix up a white sauce.
 Oh, and Rocklands also has a goodies bar.

-The onions and jalapeños are essential to eating brisket, and they go well with everything else, too.
+The onions and jalapeños are a great accompaniment to brisket, and they go well with everything else, too.

 How do they produce such good pork?
 I spoke with the manager, Carlos Vincente, a very nice and energetic guy, the sort of person who puts out all sorts of complimentary food and, far more important, produces better pork barbecue than anyone else in DC.
-My kind of guy.
+You may consider that damning with faint praise, but he’s my kind of guy.

 He confirmed that Rocklands cooks only with oak logs and coals, and showed me the fires below both the big cooker (below) and the open grill.
 And he introduced me to Mario, the artist who cooks the big pieces of meat.